Explore the Field of Education

 What Jobs Can I Get With an Educational Studies Degree?

 A degree in educational studies from Lynchburg opens many career opportunities beyond traditional teaching roles.
-Our graduates hold a deep understanding of educational principles, collaboration, and innovative thinking that prepares them for positions in traditional education settings, nonprofit organizations, or governmental agencies.
+Our graduates possess a deep understanding of educational principles, collaboration, and innovative thinking, which prepares them for positions in traditional educational settings, nonprofit organizations, or governmental agencies.

 Possible annual salaries for the types of jobs held by educational studies graduates include the following: